open-ish/studying-nx/README.md

 - The company structure has cross-context squads
 - Coupled code

 The team has been resistant to working with polyrepos.
-First, because the company structure does not favor a polyrepo approach, once some squads have cross-context in the FrontEnd repository; the team wanna preserve their good communication, which can be harder with polyrepos (regarding their previous experiences). `Even if said those points, it's important to understand that **repository management** (monorepo and polyrepo) is just a **step** into the architecture definition.
-And they do not necessarily exclude any pattern.
-E.g. we can have a monorepo orchestrating a micro frontend system, even though is usually applied in the polyrepo context.`
+First, because the company structure does not favor a polyrepo approach, once some squads have cross-context in the FrontEnd repository; the team wanna preserve their good communication, which can be harder with polyrepos (regarding their previous experiences).
+Even if said those points, it's important to understand that **repository management** (monorepo and polyrepo) is just a **step** into the architecture definition.
+And `they do not necessarily exclude any pattern.
+E.g. we can have a monorepo orchestrating a micro frontend system`, even though is usually applied in the polyrepo context.

 ## Proposal (Nx and Module Federation)